thuriot/steven.thuriot.be/_posts/2015-08-19-generic-references.md

 categories: [C#, unsafe, Generic, TypeReference]
 ---

-When writing generic classes, it's highly likely you've gotten (at least once) to the point where you've done a type-check in one of your methods.
+When writing generic classes, it's highly likely you've gotten to the point (at least once) where you had to write a piece of type-specific code (wether due to third party or not) and you've done a type-check in one of your methods.
 Depending on the type of your generic parameter, you've then set a certain course of action.

 Code smells aside, you've probably bumped into a casting issue at this point.